Carinthia: Geography

-The state stretches about 180 km from east to west, and 70 km in a north-south direction.
+The state stretches about 180 km from east to west, and 70 km in a north–south direction.
 With 9536 km2, it is the fifth-largest Austrian state by area.
 Most of the larger Carinthian towns and lakes are situated within the Klagenfurt Basin in the southeast, an inner Alpine sedimentary basin covering about one-fifth of the area.
 These Lower Carinthian lands differ from the mountainous Upper Carinthian region in the northwest, stretching up to the Alpine crest.

-The Carinthian lands are confined by mountain ranges: the Carnic Alps and the Karawanks form the border to the Italy (Friuli-Venezia Giulia) and Slovenia (Carinthia Statistical Region, Savinja Statistical Region and Upper Carniola Statistical Region).
+The Carinthian lands are confined by mountain ranges: the Carnic Alps and the Karawanks form the border to Italy (Friuli-Venezia Giulia) and Slovenia (Carinthia Statistical Region, Savinja Statistical Region and Upper Carniola Statistical Region).
 The High Tauern mountain range with Mt Grossglockner, 3797 m, separates it from the state of Salzburg in the northwest.
 To the northeast and east beyond the Pack Saddle mountain pass is the state of Styria.
 The main river of Carinthia is the Drava (Drau), it makes up a continuous valley with East Tyrol, Tyrol to the west.
 Tributaries are the Gurk, the Glan, the Lavant, and the Gail rivers.
 Carinthia's lakes including Wörther See, Millstätter See, Lake Ossiach, and Lake Faak are a major tourist attraction.

 The capital city is Klagenfurt.
 The next important town is Villach, both strongly linked economically.
 Other major towns include Althofen, Bad Sankt Leonhard im Lavanttal, Bleiburg, Feldkirchen, Ferlach, Friesach, Gmünd, Hermagor, Radenthein, Sankt Andrä, Sankt Veit an der Glan, Spittal an der Drau, Straßburg, Völkermarkt, Wolfsberg.

 Carinthia has a humid continental climate (Köppen), with hot and moderately wet summers and long harsh winters.
 In recent decades, winters have been exceptionally arid.
 The summer precipitation maxima often takes the form of heavy rain and thunderstorms, especially in the mountainous regions.
 The main Alpine ridge in the north is a meteorological divide with pronounced windward and leeward sides where foehn occurs regularly.

 Due to the diversified terrain, numerous distinct microclimates exist.
 Nevertheless, the average amount of sunshine hours is the highest of all states in Austria.
 In autumn and winter, temperature inversion often dominates the climate, characterized by air stillness, a dense fog covering the frosty valleys and trapping pollution to form smog, while mild sunny weather is recorded higher up in the foothills and mountains.